Rational points on modular curves via maps to elliptic curves with rank zero: Description of algorithm

 We use a very similar process as in the last step to find elements $a$, $b$ and $c$ of $R$ so that $cx' + a = 0$ and $cy' + b = 0$.
 When we do the linear algebra to find $a$, $b$ and $c$, we frequently find that the dimension of the null space is greater than $1$.
 We store up to five different sets of polynomials defining the same map, as this makes Step~\ref{Step13} more efficient.

 \begin{step} Check the result. \end{step}

-The previous steps have relied on a number of heuristics and numerical computations, so it is necessary to verify that the polynomials obtained in Step~\ref{Step11} do in fact define a map $X_{G} \to E'$ defined over $\Q$.
+It is necessary to verify that the polynomials obtained in Step~\ref{Step11} do in fact define a map $X_{G} \to E'$ defined over $\Q$.
 To check this, we could use Magma's built-in map constructor which checks the map by default.
 However, this is too inefficient when the genus is large so we instead take an alternative approach.
 We plug the Fourier expansions of the canonical ring elements $a$, $b$, and $c$ into the equation for the elliptic curve $E'$ and determine a lower bound for the order of vanishing of this modular form at each cusp.
 If the sum of these lower bounds exceeds $\frac{k}{12} [\SL_{2}(\Z) : \Gamma]$, then by Proposition~\ref{checkingprop}, the elements of the canonical ring obtained by plugging in $a$, $b$ and $c$ into the defining equation for $E'$ are zero.
 This proves that the equations we have chosen define a map $X_{G} \to E'$.
 We perform this check for each of the different polynomials defining a map $X_{G} \to E'$ and also check that these polynomials are compatible with one another.
 The polynomials defining this map are stored in the {\tt ModEC} record, and the function {\tt FindMapsToEC} returns the map.

 \begin{step} Determine the rational points on $X_{G}$. \end{step}

 This step is handled by the function {\tt RatPtsFromMaps}.
 For each point $T \in E'(\Q)$, we compute the preimage scheme $Z = Z_T$ of $T$ inside $X_{G}$ and determine the rational points on this scheme.
 These schemes can be quite complicated, and for this, rather than using the built-in {\tt RationalPoints} command, we use a novel method for determining the rational points on these zero-dimensional schemes when possible.